dunesailer/Utilities/README.md

 ### Swift Package Manager

-Go to *File > Swift Packages > Add Package Dependency* and paste in this link:  `https://github.com/dunesailer/Utilities`
+In Xcode, go to *File > Swift Packages > Add Package Dependency* and paste in this link:  `https://github.com/dunesailer/Utilities`